-There are different types of graphics cards available based on the size, power consumption, cooling solution, budget, performance and usage.
+There are different types of graphics cards available based on size, power consumption, cooling solution, budget, performance, and usage.
 This is because each graphics card type has its special purpose or use depending on the work and user requirements.
-Graphics Cards can be categorized into different types on their physical appearance too and here in this post I am going to list down all graphics card types so that you can have proper idea about them and can decide on which graphics card you should get for your PC.
+Graphics Cards can be categorized into different types on their physical appearance too and here in this post, I am going to list down all graphics card types so that you can have a proper idea about them and can decide on which graphics card you should get for your PC.

 Based on Form Factor (FF) or Size